Brian Of Mindhunter Isn't Real, But His Heinous Crime Is

 In Mindhunter, FBI agent Bill Tench (Holt McCallany) spends all day with serial killers.
-Come season 2, Bill finds evidence of deviant behavior at home, too.
+Come season 2, Bill finds evidence of deviant behaviour at home, too.

 Early in the season, the corpse of a toddler is found in a house that Bill's wife, real estate agent Nancy (Stacey Roca), is trying to sell.
 It emerges that the toddler was killed by local boys, and the Tench's adopted son Brian (Zachary Scott Ross) witnessed to the entire ordeal.
 Brian had the idea to put the child on a cross to see if he could be resurrected.